yaldakasravi/Neural-Subdivision-contribution/README.md

+This is my contrubution on paper Neural subdivisioin for the final project of IFT6113 my training object, pkl files, out puts and my presentation can be found in the [google drive](https://drive.google.com/drive/folders/1ZwhhVmf0KjzZyn4vZDm3L2DPtZCrybvK?usp=sharing).

 ## Neural Subdivison

 [Neural subdivision](https://www.dgp.toronto.edu/projects/neural-subdivision/) subdivides a triangle mesh using neural networks.
 This is a prototype implementation in Python 3.7  with PyTorch 1.3.1 and MATLAB.
 The Python code requires standard dependencies (e.g., numpy), and the MATLAB code depends on [gptoolbox](https://github.com/alecjacobson/gptoolbox).